cygni/cts2023-prompting-for-programmers/exercise_2/README.md

 8. Calculate Odds: The odds of winning are the number of hands won divided by the total number of hands played.
 ```

-Using this style of prompting, ask bing chat to implement a black simulator with and without CoT
+Ask bing chat to implement a blackjack simulator with and without CoT and compare the difference.

 ##### Let's think step by step